 Logging camp is our largest change this year.
 We are adding many new programs, more staff than ever before, and replacing most of the program supplies.
 Keep an eye out for further details on what you can expect during your Logging Camp experience nearer to the summer.

 Logging Camp Older Scout Program

 We're adding an Older Scout Program for Logging Camp.
 Scouts will truly get to experience what it was like to be a logger at the Knapp-Stout logging camp.
 Once again, keep an eye out for the 2022 Program Catalog for further details on what they will do, how it will run, and anything else you could need to know.

 Scouts who came to Tomahawk in 2019 or before will remember the bus, which is how we used to transport Scouts and adults to the Berglund Center from their sub-camp.
 Since most of our Older Scout programs are based out of the Berglund Center, this drastically reduces the amount of transportation leaders need to provide.
 With the other addition of the vans returning for 0ff-site trips, leaders should expect to drive considerably less than in 2020 and 2021.

 Food Service Changes

 For the last two years, we've been running Food Service differently than every year before due to COVID-19.
-This year, we're going to be trying something new again in hopes it makes it better for both you, the troop, as well as us.
-We are currently planning on having Chippewa and White Pine eat all three meals in their dining halls, while Sioux will eat all three meals in their campsite with their troop )as they always have).
+This year, we're going to be trying something new again in hopes it makes it better for both your troop as well as us.
+We are currently planning on having Chippewa and White Pine eat all three meals in their dining halls, while Sioux will eat all three meals in their campsite with their troop (as they always have).
 Chippewa and White Pine will not need to cook any meals.
 Sioux will be cooking their own breakfast and dinner, but lunch will be delivered ready-to-eat or with minimal assembly required.